My Comment

 b.
 You submit your bills to them.

 c.
-They tell you what bill is qualified or not.
+They tell you what bills are qualified or not.

 d.
-You and them discuss your income; what you pay them, how much expendable income you will have left.
+You and they discuss your income; what you pay them; how much expendable income you will have left.

 e.
 You will be offered a monthly payment to submit to them each month; you approve it or suggest otherwise; they send payments to your creditors.

 f.
-They decide what to give your creditors and when.
+Generally, which may vary, they decide what to give your creditors and when.

-Obviously, you'd first have to make that all important contact with them for all the particulars; but, based on what I have experienced, it is no comparison to bankrupcy.
+Obviously, you'd first have to make that all important contact with them for all the particulars; but, based on what I have experienced, it is no comparison to bankruptcy.

 These companies are able to do things I never dreamed of them doing.
 For example, if you owe a credit card company 5,000 dollars and you have failed in trying to reduce the balance, they may be able to "become better negotiators!" on a balance due, or what they call a "pay off amount."